 Thermoelectric power is the conversion of a temperature differential directly into electrical power.
 Thermoelectric power results primarily from two physical effects: the Seebeck effect, and Peltier effect.

 The Seebeck effect is named after Thomas J. Seebeck, who first discovered the phenomenon in 1821.
 Seebeck noticed that when a loop comprised of two dissimilar materials was heated on one side, an electromagnetic field was created.
 He actually discovered the EM field directly with a compass!
-He noted that the strength of the electromagnetic field, and therefore the voltage, is proportional to the temperature difference between the hot and cold sides of the material.
+He noted that the strength of the electromagnetic field, and therefore the voltage, is proportional to the temperature difference between the hot and cold sides of the material which creates a voltage difference.
 The magnitude of the Seebeck coefficient (S) varies with material and temperature of operation.
 The Seebeck coefficient is thus defined as:

 In this equation ΔV is the voltage difference between the hot and cold sides, ΔT is the temperature difference between the hot and cold sides.
 The negative sign comes from the negative charge of the electron, and the conventions of current flow.
 A negative Seebeck coefficient results in electrons being the dominant charge carriers (n-type), whereas holes are the dominant carrier (p-type) in materials with a positive Seebeck coefficient.
 The majority charge carriers are said to move away from the heated side toward the cooler side.
 Minority charge carriers move in the opposite direction, but at a slower rate due to phonon drag and charge carrier diffusion rates.
 Thus, both n-type and p-type materials are required to realize current flow in a device.